 When you owe tax, what IRS and FTB payment options do you have?

 You can pay by sending a check.
 Print a Form 1040-V for the correct tax year from the IRS web site www.irs.gov.
 Mail your IRS payment and the form to the address shown on page 4 of the instructions.
-The state of California uses Form 3582.
 Be certain to use the form which shows the correct year.

 You can pay using a credit card, which will charge a transaction fee.
 The IRS has a page with links to the credit card companies you can use to pay your taxes.

-If you will never be able to pay the taxes you owe, consider filing an Offer in Compromise.
-There is a new streamlined program for people who owe less than $50,000 and have incomes of up to $100,000.
+You might want to consider filing an Offer in Compromise.
+There is a new streamlined program for people who owe less than $100,000 and have incomes of up to $100,000.
 The IRS has a 2-page summary of the process, which includes a link to a pre-qualifier tool.

 You need to consult an experienced CPA tax accountant if: